How to Keep Snow off Your Satellite Dish

 con Manual on-off

-Satellite dish covers: Do satellite dishes work?
+Do satellite dish covers work?

 Dish covers are hardy, weather-proofed fabric bags you place over your satellite dish to help avoid ice build-up.
 They also tend to help snow slide off instead of piling up in the dish itself, but “tend to” are the key words there because snow can still easily build up on a dish cover, especially if you live somewhere with heavy snowfall (hello, Alaska!).